KillerBOSS2019/TouchPortal-Windows-MediaMixer/README.md

     - It allows you to Increase/Decrease/Set any application Volume
 - Volume Mixer: Change Default Audio Devices
     - This allows you to change your Commucation or Default device for both Input or output
+- Individual App Audio Device switcher
+    - allows you to change app's volume source to a different audio device.

 ## State
 ![State list](images/states.png)